Löw to quit as Germany coach after European Championship | Sports-Games

 The German soccer federation said Tuesday that Löw asked to terminate his contract, which was to run through the 2022 World Cup, after this year's European tournament.

-Löw took over as coach after the 2006 World Cup and had been assistant coach to Jürgen Klinsmann for two years before that.
+Löw is the longest-serving coach of a national team and has been in charge for 189 games.
+He took over after the 2006 World Cup and had been assistant coach to Jürgen Klinsmann for two years before that.

+Germany produced one disjointed performance after another last year with labored wins over Ukraine and the Czech Republic.
+It conceded late equalizers against Spain, Switzerland and Turkey before the team's last game ended in a 6-0 loss to the Spanish in the Nations League in November.
+That was Germany's biggest losing margin since a 6-0 result against Austria in a friendly in Berlin in 1931.

+“Big triumphs and painful defeats, but above all many wonderful and magic moments — not only the 2014 World Cup win in Brazil,'' Löw said. ''I will remain thankful to the federation for always providing myself and the team an optimal working environment.”
+Federation president Fritz Keller said Löw's decision to quit after the European Championship is “highly respectable” because it gives the governing body “the necessary time to name his successor calmly and with a sense of proportion.”
+Keller thanked the 61-year-old Löw for his service.

 “The federation knows what it has in Jogi.
-He is one of the biggest coaches in world soccer,” federation president Fritz Keller said.
+He is one of the biggest coaches in world soccer,” Keller said.
 “Jogi Löw has shaped German soccer like none other for years and helped it to the highest levels internationally.”
 Löw said he would do all he can at the European Championship, which was postponed last year because of the coronavirus pandemic.
+Germany has been drawn in a group with World Cup champion France, European champion Portugal and Hungary.

 “I'll give my best,'' Löw said, ''to make our fans happy and to be successful at this tournament.”